briancwald/material_admin/README.md

  - `gulp sass` or `gulp` to watch sass changes

  ## Features Notes

+ - Additional features supported with [Material Admin Support](https://github.com/briancwald/material_admin_support) module.
- Portal style login [screenshot](https://dl.dropboxusercontent.com/u/8476966/portal-login.png).
+ - Portal style login [screenshot](https://dl.dropboxusercontent.com/u/8476966/portal-login.png).
 To use this, you will want to alter the login paths to use the admin theme.
 I created a simple module that does this for you: https://www.drupal.org/project/admin_login_path

 ## To-Do
 - [x] Gulp Setup